rseetech/React-interview-questions/README.md

    **call():** is a blocking effect, which means that the saga will wait for promise resolving before moving on to the next step.

-   **put() :**, on the other hand, is a non-blocking effect, which means that the saga can continue to the next step and action will be dispatched within internal scheduler.
+   **put() :** on the other hand, is a non-blocking effect, which means that the saga can continue to the next step and action will be dispatched within internal scheduler.

+   ### Generators

+   Regular functions return only one, single value (or nothing).

+   Generators can return `(“yield”)` multiple values, one after another, on-demand.
+They work great with iterables, allowing to create data streams with ease.

+   #### Generator functions

+   To create a generator, we need a special syntax construct: function*, so-called “generator function”.

+   ### yield

+   The yield operator is used to pause and resume a generator function.

    ```
       function* mySaga() {
          // Dispatch an action to the store using put()